 Students from outside the European Union can apply for a university course in Portugal through special conditions defined in the International Student Statute.
 Please note that application requirements and deadlines vary between NOVA Faculties.

-See also the frequently asked question: "Bachelor/Integrated Masters at NOVA after the Pre-University Semester".
+See also the frequently asked question: "undergraduate programme/Integrated Masters at NOVA after the Pre-University Semester".

 Students of the European Union: